Reconnecting a strategic corridor for the endangered Southern Cassowary.

-Gurrbum provides a critical link in Cassowary habitat within the Smith’s Gap Corridor which connects protected areas of the Wet Tropics World Heritage Area.
+Gurrbum provides a critical link in Cassowary habitat within the Smith’s Gap Corridor, connecting protected areas of the Wet Tropics World Heritage Area.
 Smith’s Gap is part of Australia’s longest east-west tropical rainforest corridor.

-This site is in the process of becoming a registered Nature Refuge which will protect the property from changes in land use and ensure the safety of all the fauna there.
+The area is a registered Nature Refuge which protects the site from changes in land use and ensures the safety of fauna that finds its habitat there.

-The Australian Government Threatened Species Prospectus identifies revegetation of Smith’s Gap as a priority project for Cassowary recovery.
+The Australian Government Threatened Species Prospectus stated that the revegetation of Smith’s Gap was a priority project for Cassowary recovery.

-“I’m thrilled, the Miyawaki Forest will connect habitat and create a corridor for endangered wildlife to move across the site which will enhance biodiversity.
+“I’m thrilled that the Miyawaki Forest will connect habitat and create a corridor for endangered wildlife to move across the site which will enhance biodiversity.
 It will also improve water quality that flows to the Great Barrier Reef.”

 Many insects and small fauna spotted, including various species of caterpillar, butterfly, small reptiles, lizards, praying mantis, kaddydids, moths, ants, and at least six spider species.

 The forest is looking very healthy with one species already flowering.
 Seed succession is underway from a nearby forest.